Wild at Heart (novel)

-Wild at Heart: The Story of Sailor and Lula is a 1990 novel by Barry Gifford.
+Wild at Heart: The Story of Sailor and Lula is a 1989 novel by Barry Gifford.

 Critical reception

 Publishers Weekly wrote: "In the visual equivalent of sound bites, novelist and poet Gifford ... cuts to the heart with sharply focused shots of young lovers on the lam."
 Kirkus Reviews wrote that "Gifford's South is ersatz, tarred up with Forget-Me-Not Cafes and Dixie beer, his Romeo and Juliet more treacly than tragic."

 Series

-Wild at Heart begins the adventures of two sex-driven, star-crossed protagonists, Sailor and Lula, on the road in the American South.
+Wild at Heart: The Story of Sailor and Lula begins the adventures of two sex-driven, star-crossed protagonists, Sailor and Lula, on the road in the American South.